haddersbadders/edu-tel/_src/posts/screencasting-and-other-ways-to-make-video.md

 Adobe Express is an online tool that lets you create a variety of media types, including videos and narrated slides.
 It is extremely flexible and creative and allows you to combine images, AI genrated images, video, text, animation in a fun way.

-Spark differs from powerPoint in that you are very limited to how much you add to each slide.
-You can only have a background image and one or two bits of text.
-The idea is that Spark allows you to convey your points through meaningful imagery and sparse text in a more creative way.

-Spark is very easy to use and quite fun!
+Adobe Express is very easy to use and quite fun!